Data Sketching and Stacking: A Confluence of Two Strategies for Predictive Inference in Gaussian Process Regressions with High-Dimensional Features: Introduction

-In regressions involving high-dimensional features and a large sample size, \cite{guhaniyogi2021sketching} propose an approach orthogonal to ours which exploits random sketching matrices to reduce the sample size rather than the number of features.
-A few approaches closely related to ours develop theoretical bound on predictive accuracy when high-dimensional features are sketched with random matrices \citep{guhaniyogi2015bayesian,guhaniyogi2016compressed,thanei2017random}.
-These articles tend to include random linear combinations of many unimportant features, diminishing signal in the analysis, which results in less than satisfactory predictive performance with massive-dimensional features.
+In regressions involving high-dimensional predictors and a large sample size, \cite{guhaniyogi2021sketching} propose an approach orthogonal to ours which exploits random sketching matrices to reduce the sample size rather than the number of predictors.
+A few approaches closely related to ours develop theoretical bound on predictive accuracy when high-dimensional predictors are sketched with random matrices \citep{guhaniyogi2015bayesian,guhaniyogi2016compressed,thanei2017random}.
+These articles include random linear combinations of many unimportant predictors, diminishing signal in the analysis, which results in less than satisfactory predictive performance with massive-dimensional predictors.
 Addressing this issue, \cite{mukhopadhyay2020targeted} proposes novel constructions of projection matrices tailored to deliver more accurate predictive inference.
-These approaches aim to overcome the challenges associated with sketching high-dimensional features and improve predictive performance.
-However, they primarily focus on high-dimensional parametric regression, and their applicability to non-parametric regression tasks may require further investigation.
-Additionally, these approaches address sensitivity to the choice of sketching matrices by aggregating predictive inference over many sketching matrices using Bayesian model averaging technique \citep{raftery1997bayesian} which is less suitable for prediction than the stacking approach we employ here, as discussed in the last paragraph.
+These approaches aim to overcome the challenges associated with sketching high-dimensional predictors and improve predictive performance.
+However, they focus on high-dimensional parametric regression, and their applicability to non-parametric regression tasks may require further investigation.
+Moreover, these approaches address sensitivity to the choice of sketching matrices using Bayesian model averaging technique \citep{raftery1997bayesian} which is less suitable for prediction than the stacking approach we employ here, as discussed in the last paragraph.

 The rest of the article proceeds as follows.
 Section~\ref{sec:air pollution} discusses motivating dataset on outdoor air pollution and satellite imagery.
 Section~\ref{sec:stacked_GP} proposes the model and computational approach for predictive inference in manifold regression with large number of predictors.
 Section~\ref{sec:simulations} offers empirical evaluation of the proposed approach along with its competitors for simulation studies.
 Section~\ref{sec:real_data} investigates the proposed approach in drawing predictive inference of outdoor air pollution concentration from satellite images.
 Finally, Section~\ref{sec:conclusion} concludes the article with an eye towards future work.